elixir-lang/elixir/lib/elixir/pages/writing-documentation.md

 We recommend that developers include examples in their documentation, often under their own `## Examples` heading.
 To ensure examples do not get out of date, Elixir's test framework (ExUnit) provides a feature called doctests that allows developers to test the examples in their documentation.
 Doctests work by parsing out code samples starting with `iex>` from the documentation.
 You can read more about it at `ExUnit.DocTest`.

-Notice doctests have limitations.
+Note that doctests have limitations.
 When you cannot doctest a function, because it relies on state or side-effects, we recommend developers include examples directly without the `iex>` prompt.

 ## Documentation != Code comments